 If your inventory and accounting are in order, then pull the staff together for a creative marketing meeting.
 Give servers and kitchen staff the chance to brainstorm marketing possibilities, and then move forward on the ideas with the most potential.
 Whether it’s a new limited-time-only menu or a hashtag campaign on Instagram, commit to it wholeheartedly to keep sales coming in at a profitable pace.

-4. Not Having a Human Resources System or Plan
+4. Restaurant Habits to Quit: Operating Without a Human Resources Plan

 “Getting sued is terrible.
 If this happens, you must ask yourself, Why were we sued in the first place?
 Then, update your policy handbooks and train your staff.
 Did your management get the training they need to avoid similar problems in the future?
 Does your restaurant have the right tools (operations manuals, HR handbooks, and training manuals) to prevent future actions?
 If not, history will probably repeat itself.”